ShaghayeghOveissi/welcome-page/README.md

 # welcome-page-vue
 ```
-This Welcome page has been built using Vue.js as a JavaScript framework and I have used HTML, JavaScript and SCSS in order to complete the front-end design.
+This Welcome page has been built using Vue.js as a JavaScript framework.
+I have used HTML, JavaScript and SCSS in order to complete the front-end design.
 Bootstrap front-end framework has been used for the carousel.
 ```
 ### Browser Compatibility